-32. Any external geysers and associated equipment or solar panels or similar infrastructure affixed to the roof of a building may not at any point be more than 1,5 metres above the roof surface, measured perpendicularly from that surface.
+- 32.(1) Any external geysers and associated equipment or solar panels or similar infrastructure affixed to the roof of a building may not at any point be more than 1,5 metres above the roof surface, measured vertically from that surface. - (2) All PV installations shall be subject to approval in terms of the Municipality's SSEG (Small Scale Embedded Generation) policy.